Small business hiring: 7 signs you’re ready to hire help and what to consider

 According to Hubspot, it’s cheaper and more profitable to retain your existing clientele — repeat customers are 300% more likely to spend more with your company.

-2. You’re saying “no” to new business
+2. Are you saying no to new business?

 One of the most obvious signs of needing more help is if you're turning down new business.
 This could mean several things — either your services are in high demand, or you're overbooked because you simply can't do everything on your own anymore.

-If you’re like many small business owners, you might have started your business because you liked what you did and wanted to be in charge of how much or how little you worked.
-But if you're working long hours every day of the week, you might be setting yourself up for burnout (or worse).
+You might have started your business because you liked what you did and wanted to be in charge of how much or how little you worked.
+But if you’re working long hours every day of the week, you might be setting yourself up for burnout (or worse).

-A NEXT Insurance survey found that nearly half of small business owners are working more hours — 40% of owners report feeling frustrated and stressed with the state of America’s workforce.
+A NEXT survey found that nearly half of small business owners are working more hours — 40% of owners report feeling frustrated and stressed with the state of America’s workforce.

 If you're at a point where your productivity has plateaued, and there are no obvious improvements to make, consider bringing someone else on board.
 You’re not just a business owner; you’re also a human who needs to enjoy life outside of work.

-5. You want to bring tasks in-house
+5. Do you want to bring more tasks in-house?

 Before posting a job listing, think about which aspects of your business can be done internally and what makes sense for your company.